 By knowing how to do CPR on a dog, you can be better prepared for emergency situations.

 Once you’ve contacted a veterinarian or animal hospital, stay calm and check the A-B-Cs: Airway, Breathing, Cardiac.

 A. Make sure the dog’s airway is clear

 Open the mouth and check the throat for obstructions.
-A throat blockage can cut-off the air supply and interfere with dog CPR efforts.
-It’s important to make sure the airway is clear before attempting dog CPR.
+A throat blockage can cut off the air supply and interfere with dog CPR efforts.
+It’s important to make sure the airway is clear before attempting CPR on a dog.